SmartTokenLabs/TokenisedMarquee/README.md

 In the second part of this application we will build on the sample to create a system where weekly advertising timeslots are controlled by NFTs, and display adverts are posted by burning an ERC20 currency token.

 1. Mint an ERC721 token that has the ```mintUsingSequentialTokenId()``` function for simplified minting (Our test TokenScript uses this function).
+   - Use [our automated mint facility](https://jamessmartcell.github.io/) which should work with every wallet that supports WalletConnect.
+It's best if you use AlphaWallet as we will be using TokenScript functionality later.
+Pick whichever style of asset suits you.
+Note that this facility also mints the first token for you so will appear in the wallet.
-2. Edit the attached TokenScript to point at the created token.
+3. Edit the attached TokenScript to point at the created token.
-3. Mint a few ERC721 tokens on this new contract easily using TokenScript.
+4. Mint a few ERC721 tokens on this new contract easily using TokenScript.
-4. Deploy the Firmware on the ESP32 hardware and determine the hardware lookup address.
+5. Deploy the Firmware on the ESP32 hardware and determine the hardware lookup address.